canonical/netplan/doc/netplan.md

 ``interfaces`` (sequence of scalars)

 :    All devices matching this ID list will be added to the bridge.
+This may
+     be an empty list, in which case the bridge will be brought online with no member interfaces.

      Example: